mmaquer2/mmaquer2/README.md

+- 👋 Hi, I'm Mike Maquera.

-- Hi!
-I'm Mike, a software engineer located in Boston, MA, currently pursing a masters degree in computer science at Northeastern University.
+- I'm located in Boston, MA, currently pursing a masters degree in computer science at Northeastern University.

 - 📫 reach me at mike.maquera212[at]gmail.com